jdingel/DingelTintelnotSEGS/nyc_baseline_data_SVD/ReadMe.md

 ## output
 * `zero_shares_${rank}.txt`: share of zero counts in the approximated matrix
 * `nyc_2010_levels_tracttotract_approx_svd_18.dta.zip`: approximated labor allocation in Stata format
-* `commuting_costs_mat_svd_performance.txt`: summarize the R-squared value of the SVD approximation of the commuting cost matrix.
-* `commuting_flows_mat_svd_performance.txt`: summarize the R-squared value of the SVD approximation of the commuting flows matrix.

 ## code
 * `labor_approximation.jl`: produces transformed low-rank approximation of 2010 LODES commuting matrix and reports the share of zeros in the approximated matrix
-* `convert_labor_b_to_dta.do` : converts the approximated labor allocation matrix to Stata format
-* `evaluate_commuting_flows_svd.jl`: performs and compares low-rank SVD approximations and a CBM model on observed commuting flows data
-* `evaluate_commuting_costs_svd.jl`: evaluates the performance of SVD approximations on a commuting cost matrix.

 ## temp
 * `labor_b_approx_${rank}.csv`: approximated labor allocation in CSV format